 - Save spare change

-- Use as a vase for wildflowers from your garden
+- Use as a vase for wildflowers from your beautiful home garden

 Save the bones and grease

-Especially in times of food uncertainty, it’s important to use what you have.
+Especially in times of food uncertainty and while preparing for a food crisis it is more it’s important to use what you have.
 Our ancestors did this more often than later generations.
-Save the bones from meat — especially when it’s grass fed, organic, pasture-raised, and/or you raised it –and make bone broth from bones.
+Save the bones from meat — especially when it’s grass-fed, organic, pasture-raised, and/or you sustainably raised the livestock –and make bone broth from bones.

 Upcycle empty detergent bottles